 If short-term accommodation is needed, this lease allows tenants to have freedom in the rented area.
 It also allows landlords to react fast to growth in the market.

-In this article, we will also go over the pros and cons of a month-to-month lease, define what month-to-month tenancy means, and address frequently asked questions like what a monthly rental agreement covers and whether landlords may increase rent with short or no notice.
+In this article, we will also go over the pros and cons of a month-to-month lease, define what month-to-month tenancy means, and address frequently asked questions like what a monthly rental contract covers and whether landlords may increase rent with short or no notice.
 Join us now!

 Month-to-month agreements can be verbal, though written forms help clarify rent, deposits, and notice periods.